SilkMC/silk/fabrikmc-commands/docs/Module.md

 ## Usage

+You first have to create a command instance using the [command][net.axay.fabrik.commands.command] or [clientCommand][net.axay.fabrik.commands.clientCommand] function. <br>
+Have a look at the `commands` package below for more information.

+After that, you can register that command instance. <br>
-Click on the modules below to see how to create and register commands.
+Have a look at the `commands.registration` package below to see if you have to do it manually, and if yes, how.